pebblecreek/square-angular-sample-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

-## Development server
+## Development server Front-End

+Run `npm install` to install the project dependencies.

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server Back-End

+Navigate to folder `back-end` in terminal

+Run `npm install` to install the project dependencies.

+Create the file `config.ts` in the config folder and copy the content from `config-backup.ts` to `config.ts`.

+Make sure syncDb in config file is set to true to create the database for sqlite.

+Run `npm start`, it will create the database and run the api on `http://localhost:3000`

+Set syncDb to false after creating the database, and if you want to clear the database, set it to true and run `npm start`

+## Change to Production

+Change `base_url` to production in environment for production on Front-End

+Change `Application Id` and `Application Secret` in config file on Back-End.

+Login to Square, enter the Redirect Url for production and get those keys.

+Note: You can not redirect to localhost on production.

 ## Code scaffolding